Lafayette Archival Oral History Collection 1968-2001

 Oral History with Anna Barrowman

-Anna Barrowman was born at Brookside, Colorado on April 17, 1896.
+Anna Barrowman was born in Brookside, Colorado on April 17, 1896.
 Her family came to Lafayette in 1906.
 She spoke of her family – her mother who came from Bristol, England and her father, a miner, who was born in Prussia, Germany, a brother, and one younger sister.
-Her meeting her husband, Bill (William H. Barrowman and of the farm on which they lived until they moved to town.
+Anna describes the farm on which she and her husband Bill lived until they moved to town.
 Anna provided interesting information on farming in Lafayette, the stagecoach that came to town, town grocery stores and other merchants, churches, miner’s strikes, the flood, and the old school.

 Oral History with Aufelda Alderson